 Benefits:

-• SSD Storage: The 128GB SSD offers fast boot times and quicker access to files compared to traditional hard drives.
+- SSD Storage: The 128GB SSD ensures faster boot times and quicker access to applications and files compared to traditional hard drives.

 Drawbacks: